jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Generallnformation/ProjectScoringGuide.md

 - Implementation and deployment of the code related to most of the learned cloud services.
 - You have worked with unit tests that test something related to cloud services.
 - You have worked on documentation
-- Your code is deployed to the resource grosup with your name and the code is running (No errors, instead of knwon errors previously discussed)
+- Your code is deployed to the resource group with your name and the code is running (No errors, instead of known errors previously discussed)
 - You have presented in the video (optional)

 Hope this helps you to master these exams.